-6E Final Circuits Using 13A Socket Outlets to Requirements Prescribed in Appendix 2
+6E Final Circuits Using 13A Socket Outlets to BS 1363

-- (1) General - (a) Ring or radial final circuits should be used. - (b) The circuit, with spurs if any, may feed permanently connected equipment and an unlimited number of socket outlets in a limited floor area determined by Table 6(1).
-A typical circuit is illustrated in Figure 6(2).

-(2) Spurs

-- (a) For a final circuit in compliance with Table 6(1), the number of fused spurs connected is unlimited but the number of non-fused spurs should not exceed the total number of socket outlets and fixed equipment permanently connected in the circuit. - (b) A non-fused spur should feed only one single or one twin socket outlet or one permanently connected equipment.
-Such a spur should be connected to a circuit at the terminals of socket outlets or at joint boxes or at the origin of the circuit in the distribution board. - (c) A fused spur should be connected to the circuit through a fused connection unit, with the rating of the fuse not exceeding that of the cable forming the spur, and not exceeding 13A in any event.

-(3) Separate circuits
+- (a) Ring or radial final circuits should be used. - (b) The circuit, with spurs if any, may feed permanently connected equipment and an unlimited number of socket outlets in a limited floor area determined by Table 6(2).
+A typical circuit is illustrated in Figure 6(2). - (c) For 13A socket outlets incorporated with USB circuits should comply with relevant requirements included in the 2016 or latest edition of BS 1363 Part 2. - (2) Spurs - (a) For a final circuit in compliance with Table 6(2), the number of fused spurs connected is unlimited but the number of non-fused spurs should not exceed the total number of socket outlets and fixed equipment permanently connected in the circuit. - (b) A non-fused spur should feed only one single or one twin socket outlet or one permanently connected equipment.
+Such a spur should be connected to a circuit at the terminals of socket outlets or at joint boxes or at the origin of the circuit in the distribution board. - (c) A fused spur should be connected to the circuit through a fused connection unit, with the rating of the fuse not exceeding that of the cable forming the spur, and not exceeding 13A in any event. - (3) Separate circuits